 Pst!
 If you blog about blogging and business, I have a Pinterest group board you may be interested in following or joining: The Blog Library.

 Now, once you’ve been accepted into multiple group boards, you have to pin your content in them consistently.
-No, once or twice a week doesn’t cut it.
 The only way to grow your brand is by being seen every day.
 How often do you see commercials and ads for big companies?
 All the time!
 People need to be reminded of the existence of your business!
 So even if people come across your pins and don’t click through initially, they eventually will because you’re out here waving your content in their faces all day long.
 However, this is not an encouragement to be spammy, but rather brand recognizable!
 Posting the same pin 20 times a day in one group board is sure to get you kicked out.
 So focus on circulating different articles throughout different times of the day and perhaps even throughout different group boards.
 Follow the group boards instructions, see how frequently something is getting posted in them, and trust your gut.

 Now, pinning your content into them manually will drive you nuts.
 So, the only way to create engagement on Pinterest without losing your mind is by scheduling your pins.